maximofn/ranni_docker/README.md

 Download [checkpoints](https://modelscope.cn/models/yutong/Ranni/files) into `docker/models` fo

+### Create Hugging Face token

+You have to request to access the model from the [Meta llama 7B](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
+When you have access, you nedd to create a [Hugging Face token](https://huggingface.co/settings/tokens) and writo into `docker/huggingface/token`

 ### Download the image from the Docker Hub

 You can download the image and run it